Lumibot vs OpenAlice¶

 Lumibot supports:

-• multi-agent teams such as researcher, bull, bear, and trader agents
+Multi-agent teams such as researcher, bull, bear, reviewer, risk, and trader agents.

-• backtest charts, orders, logs, traces, memory, and tearsheets
+Backtest observability with charts, orders, logs, traces, replay cache, memory, and tearsheets.

-• BotSpot when you want hosted backtests, deployment, monitoring, alerts, MCP, and kill-switch controls
+BotSpot managed runtime when you want hosted backtests, deployment, monitoring, alerts, MCP tools, broker connections, and kill-switch controls.

 OpenAlice is a strong agent-product concept.
-Lumibot is the Python trading framework for developers who want the code, backtests, artifacts, and broker paths behind an AI trading agent.
+Lumibot is the Python trading framework for developers who want code control, backtests, artifacts, guardrails, and broker paths behind an AI trading agent.